 - In a greased hot pan, saute onions until translucent.

 - Add chopped potatoes and season with garlic powder, salt and pepper.

-- Saute until potato is cooked but still firm.
+- Sauté until potato is cooked but still firm.
 This may take up to 10 minutes.

 - Set aside to cool.